The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Modeling of Foreground Power Spectra

 Following~\citet{Dunkley_2013} and~\citet{choi_atacama_2020} --- and as summarized in L25 --- the total theory model for the cross-power spectrum between observable $X \subset \{T,E\}$ at frequency $\nu_i$ and observable $Y$ at frequency $\nu_j$ is given by:

 capturing the fact that observed anisotropies of the temperature and polarization fields receive, in addition to the primary CMB, contributions from Galactic and extragalactic foregrounds, where the latter also include secondary anisotropies of the CMB itself.
+The conventional conversion to $D_\ell$ yields the power per logarithmic interval in $\ell$.
 The DR6 baseline model for $D_\ell^{{\rm FG}, XY}$ follows~\citet{choi_atacama_2020} and~\citet{Dunkley_2013}, with some minor extensions.
 In this section, we describe in greater detail the different components of the model from L25, and the various extensions that we test (in L25 and in more detail here), some of which are ultimately included in the baseline DR6 foreground model in L25.

 The likelihood is implemented in the \texttt{MFLike}\footnote{\href{https://github.com/simonsobs/LAT_MFLike/tree/v1.0.0}{\texttt{LAT\_MFLike}, version 1.0.0}} software developed for the Simons Observatory, and the \texttt{fgspectra}\footnote{\href{https://github.com/simonsobs/fgspectra/tree/v1.3.0}{\texttt{fgspectra}, version 1.3.0}} software is used to produce the foreground model spectra.
 To allow for faster sampling of the cosmological parameters, this work uses high-accuracy emulators throughout for \verb|CAMB|~\citep{Lewis_1999} introduced in~\cite{Jense_2025} to compute the lensed CMB power spectra, $D_\ell^{{\rm CMB}, XY}$, which L25 did not.\footnote{The Einstein-Boltzmann codes used in L25 and C25 are described in those works; validation of the primary theory codes (\texttt{CAMB}, \texttt{CLASS}, and emulators thereof) can be found in Appendix A of C25.} Unless otherwise stated, we vary the cosmological (and instrumental systematics) parameters along with the ones describing the foregrounds, with the theoretical settings and model assumptions described in L25 and C25.
 We consider two cosmological models, $\Lambda$CDM and $\Lambda$CDM+$N_{\rm eff}$, to explore the baseline ACT DR6 cosmology and a model testing new physics operating on small scales, respectively.
 The cosmological parameter set to describe these models includes the physical baryon and dark matter densities, $\Omega_b h^2$ and $\Omega_c h^2$, the amplitude and spectral index of primordial scalar perturbations, $A_s$ and $n_s$, both defined at a pivot scale $k_0=0.05$\,Mpc$^{-1}$, the Hubble constant, $H_0$, the optical depth to reionization, $\tau$, and the effective number of relativistic species $N_{\rm eff}$, which is fixed to 3.044 in $\Lambda$CDM and free to vary in $\Lambda$CDM+$N_{\rm eff}$.
 We assume three neutrino species, with two massless and one with mass 0.06 eV.
 For the optical depth to reionization, $\tau$, in the $\Lambda$CDM model we impose a prior $\tau=0.0566 \pm 0.0058$, based on the {\it Planck} \href{https://web.fe.infn.it/~pagano/low_ell_datasets/sroll2/}{\texttt{Sroll2}} low-E likelihood~\citep{pagano/etal:2020}.
 For analysis of the $\Lambda$CDM+$N_{\rm eff}$ model, we add the full {\texttt{Sroll2}} likelihood along with the DR6 likelihood to constrain $\tau$.